Last updated on May 9, 2024

 The purist

 This style of play is generally seen in advanced players.
 To start with the purist will plan to secure both 5-points, slotting if needed, control all four quadrants and build a home board prime.
 At this point they would hope to hit and trap a checker, leading to an easy win.
-However, if the game plan doesn’t work out and a blot got hit, the purist will adapt their strategy and adopt a back game strategy, hoping to turn things around later.
+However, if the game plan doesn’t work out and a blot gets hit, the purist will adapt their strategy and adopt a back game strategy, hoping to turn things around later.
 The key to the purist style is adopting different strategies according to the changing situations in the game.

 The primer